-Designed for students in 4th through 6th grades, the JA BizTown program is presented in three progressive stages:
+Designed for students in 5th grade, the JA BizTown program is presented in three progressive stages:

 1. Students complete a four-week classroom curriculum on economics, in which they choose jobs, develop business plans, and discuss the importance of citizen rights and responsibilities.

 2. Students take on the roles of citizens, business owners, employees, and consumers during a day-long JA BizTown simulation.